Skylark0924/Rofunc/doc/source/overview.rst

 .. note::

    Besides, you need to install `ZED SDK <https://www.stereolabs.com/developers/release/#downloads>`_ manually.
-(We have tried to package it as a `.whl` file to add it to `requirements.txt`, unfortunately, the ZED SDK is not very friendly and doesn't support direct installation.)
+(We have tried to package it as a :guilabel:`.whl` file to add it to :guilabel:`requirements.txt`, unfortunately, the ZED SDK is not very friendly and doesn't support direct installation.)

 Available functions